-- Guided and participated in pilots to monitor the effectiveness of innovative technology tools intended to improve the student learning experience, including Canvas (eLearning system, 2012 pilot project report), Tegrity (cloud-based lecture capture solution, 2012 pilot project report), and e-Text (online text delivery tool).
-Learn more.
+- Guided pilot projects to examine the effectiveness of technology tools intended to improve the student learning experience, including Tegrity, a cloud-based lecture capture solution (2012 pilot project report); Canvas (2012 pilot project report), and eTexts (2013 pilot project report).

 This series demonstrates techniques that increase students’ meaningful understanding and deep learning.
 These videos were produced by the 2y2d Teaching & Learning initiative in collaboration with the Center for Teaching and Learning (CTL).

-- Gather best practices for teaching and learning and for facilitating instructor innovation.
+- Continue to gather best practices for teaching and learning and for facilitating instructor innovation.

-- Address space, the need for flexible facilities, and IT in classrooms.
+- Address the instructional space issues, the need for flexible facilities, and IT in classrooms.